greninger-lab/hadv_phf_typing_db/README.md

 - AC_000008 replaces M73260 for HAdV-C5 (AC_000008 and M73260 are identical in the PHF regions, but AC_000008 is the GenBank RefSeq and has annotaions for PHF)
 - HQ910407 replaces AF108105 for HAdV-D17 (HQ910407 has annotation for hexon and is the updated sequence for HAdV-D17 according to [Seto et al.](https://journals.asm.org/doi/10.1128/JVI.06051-11))

-Note:
+## Note
 - The sequence headers in the fasta files come in the format of >reference-accession_type_region, e.g. >AF534906_HAdV-C1_hexon.
 - HAdV F40, F41, and G52 have two fiber sequences, long fiber and short fiber.
-It is their long fiber sequences that are used in this database.
+It is their *long fiber* sequences that are used in this database.
 - The PHF sequences are HAdV-C108 (P1H2F2) and HAdV-D90 (P33H27F67) are available so they can be typed, but not for HAdV-D112 (P112H112F67) because its reference penton and hexon sequences are unavailable.

+## Usage
+This is only a BLAST database and the full typing workflow is not automated.
+However, only some simple bash scripting is needed to use this database.
+For example, with BLAST and the PHF databases installed, you can use the following command in a CLI to find the penton sequence (similarly for hexon and fiber sequences) that shares the highest nucleotide identity with the input sequence:

+	blastn -query input.fasta -db blastn_db_penton/hadv_types_ref_penton.fa -outfmt 6 -max_target_seqs 1 -evalue 1e-5

+You can then use additional bash scripting to parse and chain BLAST outputs together to your preference.

+## Contact
+If you have any feedback please raise an issue on GitHub or email aseree@uw.edu.